giantswarm/docs/src/content/reference/k8s-metadata/labels/_index.md

 ### app.giantswarm.io/kind

-- TODO.
-Found on ConfigMap and Secret resources in management clusters.
-Value is either "dashboard" or "datasource".
-Talk to Atlas.
+Set on ConfigMap and Secret resources in management clusters for Grafana, to indicate how to use the according resource.

 ### app-operator.giantswarm.io/version